ClowerJ/BoardFtPricing/README.md

 To improve or expand:

-Add selector to switch between dimensional lumber and square foot sheeting for pricing

-Change output to interactable fields so you can determine board ft price if you only know piece price
+Change output to interactable fields so you can determine board ft price if you only know piece price COMPLETE

 Design a theme or background to move beyond minimum viable product COMPLETE

 Drop down for most common sizes for quicker selection

+makes fields dynamic faster results COMPLETE

+Added easter eggs COMPLETE